 The Ujjayi Pranayama breath, also known as the victorious breath or ocean breath, sounds somewhat like the sound of fogging a mirror with the breath, with a comfortable, slow, smooth, continuous inhale and exhale.
 With the breathing having a similar sound on both the exhale and inhale, and the breathing typically through the nose, except for some movements of controlled exertion where breathing through the mouth feels most natural.

-Also, as part of the Ujjayi Pranayama, this includes expanding one's Mindfulness to include the Prana, the life-force energy within the breath, flowing into and throughout the body on the inhale, energizing, strengthening, and purifying the body, and on the exhale, expelling impurities from the body.
+Also, as part of the Ujjayi Pranayama, it is important to note this includes expanding one's Mindfulness to include the Prana, the life-force energy within the breath, flowing into and throughout the body on the inhale, energizing, strengthening, and purifying the body, and on the exhale, expelling impurities from the body.

-This principle is a combination of the two practices below, to ''direct and control' the five physical senses with one's conscious awareness, to cultivate deeper concentration, balance, flow, and inner awareness, assisting in achieving the higher experience of moving meditation of Raja-Vinyasa Apex Yoga™ yogasana:
+This principle is a combination of the two practices described below, to 'direct and control' the five physical senses with one's conscious awareness, and goes hand-in-hand with the above principle of Ujjayi breathing, to cultivate deeper concentration, balance, flow, and inner awareness, essential in achieving the higher experience of moving meditation of Raja-Vinyasa Apex Yoga™ yogasana:

 Also, it is very important to note that as one smoothly progresses into a pose, there is a subtle transition from the appearance of 'external movement' to 'internal movement' .
 This is one of the key points and benefits of yogasana - the 'internal movement and experience' leading to, and within, the 'Apex' of the pose.
 In other words, the practitioner subtly, but with equal importance, awareness, and mindfulness, transitions the Vinyasa flow to smaller subtler movements deeper within their being, perhaps even micro-movements, arriving gracefully into the 'Apex' of the pose, in which they breath for as long as they choose.
 Then the practitioner consciously transitions gracefully from the Apex of the pose, with smooth 'internal movement' of that pose experience, into the slow smooth flowing transition into the next pose, with no delineation/demarcation between the end of one pose and the beginning of the next pose.

-5) Merging all four core principles above into a continuous uninterrupted stream of super-conscious moving meditation.
+5) Merging all four core principles above into a continuous stream of meditation in motion.
 This principle has roots in Raja Yoga:

 "Raja-Vinyasa Apex Yoga ™ yogasana is based on the following five core principles practiced in union, upon a foundation of Mindfulness: